 The world of web development is constantly changing—and rapidly at that.
-As new technologies emerge and user expectations evolve, we see a continuous flow of new apps, websites, functions and features.
+As new technologies emerge and user expectations evolve, we see a continuous flow of new apps, websites, functions, and features.

 For every new development that the user encounters, there’s plenty going on behind the scenes.
 As a web developer in today’s fast-moving landscape, keeping abreast of these changes is a must.
 While no one can predict the future, it’s important to be in tune with how the industry is moving and to anticipate which factors will have the biggest impact.

-1. Single-page websites
+1. Single-page applications

-Whilst the shift away from desktop is nothing new, this serves to reiterate that designing and developing for mobile devices must continue to take priority.
+Whilst the shift away from desktop is nothing new, this serves to reiterate that designing and developing for mobile must continue to take priority.

 Today’s users are all about simplicity and speed—and that’s exactly what single-page websites provide.
-As the name suggests, they consist of just one long webpage.
+As the name suggests, they consist of just one long web page.
 There’s no traditional menu or complex navigational system; instead, the page is divided up into logical sections.
 The user only needs to scroll down in one continuous motion, or click on anchor links in order to jump to the relevant section.

-From a user perspective, single-page websites look good on all devices, are extremely scroll-friendly (the smartphone user’s dream), and may even help to boost conversions.
+From a user perspective, SPAs look good on all devices, are extremely scroll-friendly (the smartphone user’s dream), and may even help to boost conversions.
 However, as with any trend, it’s important to consider the specific use case of each website in order to determine whether this design pattern is the best option.

 2. Progressive web apps